ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * "Mediatype" - A "String" value that MUST be of the following form as defined in section 5.1 of [MIME]: type "/" subtype

-* "ContentHash" - The string token value for is generated using the same approach used in section 6 of [STIR-PASS].
+* "ContentHash" - The string token value is generated using the same approach used in section 6 of [STIR-PASS].
 The relevant text is copied here for convenience and to remove the normative dependency.
 The hash string token values are formed from combining a string that defines the crypto algorithm used to generate the digest along with the Base64Url Encoded value of the